Hidden children during the Holocaust: Post war era

 After the war, as with nearly all child survivors of the Holocaust, most hidden children were never reunited with their parents, who nearly certainly had been murdered by the Nazis.
-Usually after some difficult delay, they would be truly adopted by a caring new family - but the trauma would often remain.
+Usually after some difficult delay, they would be truly adopted by a caring new family. but the trauma would often remain.

 The Catholic Church had baptized many Jewish children during the war to hide them as Catholics, but after the war often refused to reunite the children with their Jewish relatives.

 In the Netherlands, the Dutch government set up a commission after World War II to decide the care of orphaned children, whom they deemed foster children.
 The government treated the issue as a Dutch matter and not a Jewish matter, causing Dutch Jews wishing to reconstitute the Jewish community to see the Dutch government as an adversary.
 One scholar contends that the controversy was a continuation of the Holocaust into the postwar period.

 A notable source on hidden children is a book of excerpts of writings by themselves "Out of Chaos: Hidden Children Remember the Holocaust".

 Recognition and restitution by German government

 In 2014, the German government, through the Claims Conference, officially arranged to make an extra restitution payment of 2,500 euros to each former hidden child, in addition to any other restitution for Holocaust experiences to which they were entitled.
 This was in recognition that any physical or emotional trauma suffered by a child would be greater than that suffered by an adult in similar circumstances, because the child would not yet have developed fully mature coping skills.
-Due to budgetary constraints, the amount of the payment (about $3,300 at the time) was only a token sum, but nevertheless brought high symbolic value.
+Due to budgetary constraints, the amount of the payment (about $3,300 at the time) was only a token sum, but nevertheless brought some symbolic value.

 In popular culture

-Feature film
+Feature films

 The 2021 French film Valiant Hearts by Mona Achache follows six Jewish children who were hidden in the Château de Chambord in France during World War II.
 The film was inspired by the real-life experiences of the director's grandmother, Suzanne Achache–Wiznitzer.

-Documentary
+Documentaries

 A 2002 documentary, Secret Lives: Hidden Children and Their Rescuers During WWII, covered the hidden children.

+A 1980 documentary "As If It Were Yesterday" Directed by Myriam Abramowicz and Esther Hoffenberg documents the Belgian Resistance who, during the Nazi occupation, hid over 4000 Jewish children.